PoignantWizard/cashlesscards/README.md

 # Cashless card system

-A system designed to provide a cashless service in a "closed" environment, such as schools and colleges.
+A system designed to provide a cashless service in a "closed" environment, such as offices, clinics, and schools.

 Detailed documentation is in the "docs" directory.